IBM-Cloud/docs/services/IoT/information_management/im_index_scenario_thing.md

 {: #add_device}
 In this scenario, two device types and four device instances are used.
 Device instances *temperatureSensor1* and *temperatureSensor2* are associated with device type *Thermometer*.
 Device instances *humiditySensor1* and *humiditySensor2* are associated with device type *Hygrometer*.

-For information about using REST APIs to add a device type, see the [{{site.data.keyword.iot_short_notm}} HTTP REST API](https://docs.internetofThings.ibmcloud.com/swagger/v0002.html#!/Device_Types) documentation.
+For more information about using REST APIs to add a device type, see the [{{site.data.keyword.iot_short_notm}} HTTP REST API](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002/orgAdmin.html#!/Device_Configuration) documentation.

 ## Step 1: Create a composition schema file.
 {: #crt_composition_file}